-replicates: The replicate structure of the data.
-Stored as a factor, but can be given in any form.
+The replicate structure of the data.
+Stored as a factor, but can be given in any form. replicates:

-groups: Group (model) structure to test on the data (list). annotation: Annotation data for each count (data.frame).
+Group (model) structure to test on the data (list). groups: Annotation data for each count (data.frame). annotation:

 priorType: Character string describing the type of prior information available in slot 'priors'.

 Prior parameter information.
-Calculated by the functions described in getPriors.

-posteriors: Estimated (log)-posterior likelihoods for each group (matrix).
-Calculated by the functions described in getLikestProps: Estimated proportion of tags belonging to each group (numeric).
-Calculated by the functions described in get nullPosts: If calculated, the posterior likelihoods for the data having no true expression of any kind.
+Calculated by the functions described in getPriors. priors: posteriors: Estimated (log)-posterior likelihoods for each group (matrix).
+Calculated by the functions described in ge seglens: Lengths of segments containing the counts described in data.
+A matrix, but may be initialised with a vect

+Estimated proportion of tags belonging to each group (numeric).
+Calculated by the functions described in estProps: If calculated, the posterior likelihoods for the data having no true expression of any kind. nullPosts:

-seglens: Lengths of segments containing the counts described in data.
-A matrix, but may be initialised with a vector, or may want to use different segment lengths for different samples and so the slot takes the form of a matrix.
+The seglens slot describes, for each row of the data object, the length of the 'segment' that contains the number of counts described by that row.
+For example, if we are looking at the number of hits matching genes, the seglens object would consist of transcript lengths.
+Exceptionally, we may want to use different segment lengths for different samples and so the slot takes the form of a matrix.
 If the matrix has only one column, it is duplicated for all samples.
 Otherwise, it should have the same number of columns as the '@data' slot.
 If the slot is the empty matrix, then it is assumed that all segments have the same length.